-I am a buying agent and market commentator.
+I am a buying agent, professional negotiator and housing market commentator.
 On leaving school in 1983 I worked for Savills for 10 years and then went on to run the country house department in London for Strutt & Parker.
 I left to set up the first of what became known as the “affiliate groups”, The London Office for provincial estate agents.
 After 12 years I sold my interest and started an ill-fated multi-listing business called Charles Lister (my middle names).
-In 2006 this business was bought by Lonres.com.
+In 2006 that business was bought by Lonres.com.

 In early 2007, to the annoyance of some of my professional colleagues, I suggested that we may have witnessed the top of the housing market.
-The FT were brave enough to run the story and it led to my first interview on the Today program.
+On a slow news day the FT were brave enough to run the story and it led to my first interview on the Today program.
 At that stage there had been no queues outside Northern Rock branches and we hadn’t heard of a ‘credit crunch’.
-Flatteringly described subsequently on both radio and Tv as “the BBC’s favorite property expert” I have since made over 700 appearances on radio and TV.
+Flatteringly described subsequently on both radio and Tv as “the BBC’s favorite property expert” I have since made over 800 appearances on radio and Tv.

 I also called #PeakProperty in 2014 as George Osbourne took an axe to the Stamp Duty bands, once again going against the popular view at the time and way before we had invented words like ‘Brexit’ or put ‘President’ and ‘Trump’ next door to each other.
 The changes made to SDLT back in 2014 has completely changed the top two rungs of the housing ladder just as I think it was designed to do – driving transactions numbers down and trimming prices as a result.

-For the past ten years I have worked as a ‘buying agent‘, sourcing homes between £500k and £50m for the rich & famous and for the plain hard working.
-After 34 years in the business I have bought and sold over 1,000 properties.
-I act for 20 -30 clients a year, bid on a house every week and buy one or two or a month!
+For the past ten years I have worked as a ‘buying agent‘, sourcing homes between £500k and £50m, some for the rich & famous, others for the plain hard working.
+After 38 years in the business I have bought and sold over 1,500 properties.
+We act for 40 – 50 clients a year, bid on a house every week and buy two or more a month!